 It takes money to make money.

-Build a big nest egg is similar to how a dragon grows its hoard of jewels, gold, magical items, and skulls of vanquished foes.
+Building a large nest egg is similar to how a dragon grows its hoard of jewels, gold, magical items, and the skulls of vanquished foes.
 It takes having some treasure to grow more.
-In the case of a dragon, a large pile of treasure attracts brave adventurers who usually bring with them more treasure to add to your pile and more bones to lay on after having a quick meal.
+In the case of a dragon, a large pile of treasure attracts brave adventurers who usually bring with them more treasure to add to your pile and more bones to lay on after having had a quick meal.

 The problem with accumulating a mountain of treasure is that it gets harder to defend from the sneaky little creatures that will inevitably come and nibble away at the edges.
 Hobbits are famous for this.
 They are stealthy, have hairy feet, and live a generally leisurely life that revolves around multiple meals per day, smoking weed, and living off of the bounty of the Shire.
 Any resemblance to real persons is purely coincidental.